cultivate-hfc/gfc-api-docs/source/includes/_questions.md

-updated_at | datetime | The date & time that this question was last updated active | boolean | Whether or not this question is currently active for forecasting resolved | boolean | Whether or not this question has been resolved use_ordinal_scoring | boolean | Whether or not this question uses ordinal scoring for calculating Brier scores clarifications | array | An array of clarifications issued for the question.
+updated_at | datetime | The date & time that this question was last updated active | boolean | Whether or not this question is currently active for forecasting resolved | boolean | Whether or not this question has been resolved resolution_notes | array | Any notes/information provided by an admin describing the resolution of the question and any data sources used. use_ordinal_scoring | boolean | Whether or not this question uses ordinal scoring for calculating Brier scores clarifications | array | An array of clarifications issued for the question.
 Used to clarify things like resolution criteria for the question.